Ready to mix your creative talents with a money-making endeavor? Great news! Here’s the definitive guide on how to start a gift basket business.

 - Someone you know has a business and you want one, too

-- Your college courses are convincing you to be an entrepreneur
+- Your college courses are convincing you to pursue entrepreneurship

 - Something on television gave you the idea

-- You read or saw something online that got your attention
+- You read or saw information online that got your attention

 It’s important to identify the reason why gift baskets are your choice because that reason is your foundation.
 You must write down whatever inspires you to make this decision.
-Those who don’t document it often lose their way, forgetting the inspiration and failing to move forward.
+Those who don’t document the reason often lose their way, forgetting the inspiration and failing to move forward.
 That’s a shame.
-You don’t want that to happen, so write down your reason to start.
+You don’t want that to happen, so write down your reason for starting.

 My light bulb moment

 Gift baskets were my choice after my husband gave me a gift basket made by his co-worker.
+She made gifts as a side business.
 It was a spa basket filled with soaps, candles, and a bath pillow.
 At the time I was planning to open an intimate apparel store.
 When I received the gift basket, I stopped planning and transferred my research and skills to learn everything about gift baskets.

-That’s how I got into this creative business and how I ultimately wrote the book, How to Start a Home-Based Gift Basket Business, the book designers call “the industry bible.”
-Your reason for entering this business won’t be the same as mine, but what I share lets you see how I came to my own decision.
+That’s how I entered this creative business and how I ultimately wrote the book, How to Start a Home-Based Gift Basket Business, the book tens of thousands of designers call “the industry bible.”
+Your reason for entering this business won’t be the same as mine, but what I share reveals how I came to my own decision.
 Write down your reason, and let it act as fuel for your future success.

 You need creativity